You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Then you proceed to use the above calculated Ct value averages in the following table.

-Then, you will plot the average Ct value per sample and the log(10) dilution factor to calculate the slope and the R2.
+Next, plot the average Ct value per sample and the log(10) dilution factor to calculate the slope and the R2.
 An R2 with a value close to one indicates the data follows a linear pattern.
 You can do this easily in Microsoft Excel.

 Figure 3.
 Shows an example of the Ct values and log(10) values being plotted in Microsoft Excel.

-As you can see from figure 3, you can infer a slope = -3.622 and R2 = 0.99.
+As you can see from figure 3, your slope is -3.622 and your R2 is 0.99.

-Then you use the slope value in the next formula to calculate the PCR efficiency.
+You use the slope value in the next formula to calculate the PCR efficiency.

 PCR Efficiency Formula